Bassim789/filedir/README.md

 ## Scanning
 Download the repo and place it on your computer or a server you want to scan.
-It needs to have python 2 or 3 installed, most computer and server have it by default.
+It needs to be linux or mac and to have python 2 or 3 installed, most computer and server have it by default.
 Open a terminal and go to the repo.

 Then use the following command: